 The import of proteins into the nucleus is a process that involves at least 2 steps.
 The first is an energy-independent docking of the protein to the nuclear envelope and the second is an energy-dependent translocation through the nuclear pore complex.
 Imported proteins require a nuclear localization sequence (NLS) which generally consists of a short region of basic amino acids or 2 such regions spaced about 10 amino acids apart.
 Proteins involved in the first step of nuclear import have been identified in different systems.
 These include the Xenopus protein importin and its yeast homolog, SRP1 (a suppressor of certain temperature-sensitive mutations of RNA polymerase I in Saccharomyces cerevisiae), which bind to the NLS.
 KPNA2 protein interacts with the NLSs of DNA helicase Q1 and SV40 T antigen and may be involved in the nuclear transport of proteins.
-KPNA2 also may play a role in V(D)J recombination [provided by RefSeq, Jul 2008]
+KPNA2 also may play a role in V(D)J recombination.
+Alternative splicing results in multiple transcript variants. [provided by RefSeq, Feb 2016]

 GeneCards Summary for KPNA2 Gene

-KPNA2 (Karyopherin Alpha 2 (RAG Cohort 1, Importin Alpha 1)) is a Protein Coding gene.
-Diseases associated with KPNA2 include borna disease.
-Among its related pathways are GPCR Pathway and Interferon Signaling.
-GO annotations related to this gene include histone deacetylase binding and nuclear localization sequence binding.
-An important paralog of this gene is KPNA1.
+KPNA2 (Karyopherin Subunit Alpha 2) is a Protein Coding gene.
+Diseases associated with KPNA2 include Venezuelan Equine Encephalitis and Nijmegen Breakage Syndrome.
+Among its related pathways are Regulation of cytoplasmic and nuclear SMAD2/3 signaling and DNA Double-Strand Break Repair.
+Gene Ontology (GO) annotations related to this gene include histone deacetylase binding.
+An important paralog of this gene is KPNA7.